Whim Whamiee

-"Whim Whamiee" is a song by American rappers Pluto and YK Niece, released on February 3, 2025.
+"Whim Whamiee" is a song by American rappers Pluto and YKNiece, released on February 3, 2025.
 It was produced by Zaytoven, Mikey and Jai.

 Content

 In the song, Pluto's lyrics center on men and relationships, with sexually explicit lyrics ("He want me bad, heard he a duck, can't get no coochie out the queen, put some Lulu on this butt").
 On the chorus, she raps "We forever gettin' money, you forever gon' be mad" and also references rapper BunnaB and her single "No Drought".
 The song is also titled after "Whim Wham" by rapper Mook B of D4L.

 Critical reception

 Vivian Medithi of The Fader commented "It might be too early to start pinning down a song of the summer but allow me to make a humble nomination.
 On 'Whim Whamiee,' Pluto and YK Niece take a typically sproingy Zaytoven instrumental for a totally jacked-up joyride.
 Consider it 'F.N.F.' for 2025".
 Medithi further wrote, "Still, things aren't quite all-gas-no-brakes for the Atlanta cosmetologist-turned-anthem writer.
 Her flow careens around the pocket on her bite-size verse before skidding to a stop on a dime in the middle of the chorus.
 Her verse traverses her vocal range, from pinched upper register to ellipsis-loaded midrange.
 She's not saying much, just the usual fly shit, but she's saying it perfectly.
 Point in case: the song's addictive adlibs, both the titular whim whammieeeee and the sponsorship-ready Lululemonnnnn, which seem liable to emanate from smartphones around America for at least the next three months."